WING-NUS/CORD-19/README.md

 # CORD-19
-A demonstrate website of CORD-19 tools
+A demonstration website for CORD-19 tools